Introduction to Distributed System Concepts

 There are two standard parameters to measure the performance of a distributed system:

-1. Latency or response time: Delay in obtaining the response to the first request.
+1. Latency or response time: Delay in obtaining the response to a request.

 2. Throughput: Number of requests served in a given time.

-These two factors are related to the volume of responses sent by nodes and the size of responses.
-It's important to note that the performance of distributed systems also depends on other factors like network load, architecture of software and hardware components, etc.
+These factors are related to the volume of responses sent by nodes and the size of responses.
+On the other side, performance also depends on factors like network load, architecture of software and hardware components, etc.

-Many highly scalable services are read-heavy, which can decrease system performance.
-To address this issue, one solution is to use replication, which ensures high availability and fault tolerance.
+Many scalable services are read-heavy, which can decrease system performance.
+To address this issue, one solution is to use replication.
 To further increase performance, distributed systems can use sharding by dividing the central database server into smaller servers called shards.
 This will improve performance by distributing the load across multiple servers.

 Scalability vs Performance